 Academic programmes will depend on year group and relative levels of English.
 For most year groups there is a standard number of subjects, which all pupils study; however, a number of EAL lessons will be arranged according to your level of English.
 Those joining GCSE or A Level courses are most likely to have had their programmes arranged by the Director of Studies before they arrive at school.
 If subject choices have not been finalised, pupils should not worry, as Form Tutors will oversee this in the first few days of term.

-Every half term, your parents/guardians will receive a grade card, when all teachers will give effort and academic grades.
+Most half terms, your parents/guardians will receive a grade card, when all teachers will give effort and academic grades.
 Form tutors will write comments and outline targets.
 At the end of the autumn and summer terms, they will receive a full report.

 There is an extensive programme of clubs, societies and activities, in which all pupils are encouraged to get involved.
 The aim is for pupils to gain as wide an experience as possible during their time at Lucton.
 It is hoped that all Luctonians will leave as more interesting people than when they arrived, having been prepared to try a wide variety of activities outside the classroom.
 Whilst academic studies come first, Lucton endeavours to provide a broad and stimulating environment resulting in genuinely all-round education.